peterorme/frosting/README.md

 Returns a link to the previous passage which has not been tagged as `meta`.
 If the label is undefined we use the name of the passage.

+### Features and feature flags

+Frosting also adds some other magic.
+For example, the `tagToStyle` feature adds a CSS class for each passage.

+Such features can be enabled or disabled by setting a boolean flag on the `window.frosting.features` object.

+Enable a feature:

+	<% frosting.features.tagToStyle=true; %>

+Disable a feature:

+	<% frosting.features.tagToStyle=false; %>

+### Named features

+**frosting.features.tagToStyle**

+This feature adds a css class for each tag a passage has.

+One thing is that it now adds the passage tags as css classes for each passage, so that you can use that in style sheets.

+For example, you could add this to the story Stylesheet:

+	div.meta {
+		border: 2px solid black;
+		padding: 10px;
+	}

+If you add the tag "meta" to a passage, that passage will now be displayed with a black border.